oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 == Testing ==

-1. Service creation when cluster is created:
+1. Manager creation when cluster is created:
-    1. Service creation on startup.
+    1. Manager creation on startup.
         1. Start engine
         2. Check log to see that ARES has created PerCluster object for the default cluster.

-    2. Service creation on new cluster.
+    2. Manager creation on new cluster.
         1. Create new cluster
         2. Check log to see that ARES has created PerCluster object for the new cluster.

-    3. Service deletion of deleted cluster(pre-condition = test 1b):
+    3. Manager deletion of deleted cluster(pre-condition = test 1b):
         1. Delete cluster
         2. Check log to see that ARES has deleted PerCluster object for the deleted cluster.

-2. Service interval check:
+2. Manager interval check:
     1. Check regular interval:
         1. Create new cluster.
         2. Check log to see that ARES has created PerCluster object for cluster.
 (Make sure cluster has affinity rules).